 8. The National Human Trafficking Hotline receives more calls from Texas than any other state in the US.
 15% of those calls are from the Dallas-Fort Worth area.

 9. Between 14,500 and 17,500 people are trafficked into the U.S. each year.

 10. Human trafficking is the third largest international crime industry (behind illegal drugs and arms trafficking).
 It reportedly generates a profit of $32 billion every year.
 Of that number, $15.5 billion is made in industrialized countries.

 11. The International Labour Organization estimates that women and girls represent the largest share of forced labor victims with 11.4 million trafficked victims (55%) compared to 9.5 million (45%) men.

-Get involved with Hooked so you can bring awareness to human trafficking.
+Help support Hooked so we can bring awareness to human trafficking.